Princess Iwa

-Princess Iwa (磐之媛命, Iwa no hime no Mikoto), sometimes known as Empress Iwa no hime (磐姫皇后, Iwa no hime kōgō), was a poet and the Empress consort of Emperor Nintoku, who was the 16th Emperor of Japan, according to the traditional order of succession.
+Princess Iwa (磐之媛命, Iwa no hime no Mikoto), sometimes known as Empress Iwa no hime (磐姫皇后, Iwa no hime kōgō), was a poet and the empress consort of Emperor Nintoku, who was the 16th emperor of Japan, according to the traditional order of succession.
 She was a descendant of Emperor Kōgen.

+Biography

 No firm dates can be assigned to Emperor Nintoku's life or reign, nor to that of his first wife.
 Nintoku is considered to have ruled the country during the late-fourth century and early-fifth century, but there is a paucity of information about him.
 There is insufficient material available for further verification and study.

 Princess Iwa's poetry, or poems attributed to her, are included in the Kojiki, the Nihon Shoki and the Man'yōshū.
 Her tomb is said to be located in Nara Prefecture.